korysot/korysot.github.io/aboutme.md

 We all know that Currillum Vitaes do not reflect the whole picture, but at least they are a quick snapshot:
 [Octopus Woman CV](cv/British_CV__KS___June2022.pdf).

-If you want a quick overview of my research you could peak my university's profile: [Octopus Woman UoE profile](https://www.ed.ac.uk/profile/koraima-sotomayor-enriquez).
+If you want a quick overview of my research you could peek my university's profile: [Octopus Woman UoE profile](https://www.ed.ac.uk/profile/koraima-sotomayor-enriquez).

 ## Why this sections is only in _english_!?